ibm-cloud-docs/Db2onCloud/ha.md

 {:deprecated: .deprecated}
 {:pre: .pre}

 The **blocknonlogged** parameter must always be set to **YES**.
 Changing it to NO will cause any non logged transactions on the primary database to fail to be replicated to the standby databases thereby making the data inconsistent in the HADR environment {: important}

 # High availability (HA)
 {: #ha}

 {{site.data.keyword.Db2_on_Cloud_short}} high availability plans have excellent availability characteristics with a 99.99% SLA.
 {: shortdesc}

-## Standard and Enterprise Plans

 <!--
 ## Standard and Enterprise plans
 {: #ha_v2_ha}
 -->

 High availability disaster recovery (HADR) on {{site.data.keyword.Db2_on_Cloud_short}} Enterprise and Standard plans is provided by leveraging the support of native Db2 HADR.

 - Each HADR system consists of 3 nodes located in different independent availability zones.

 ![Schematic view of the 3 nodes in different availability zones](images/ha_AZ_small.png "Schematic view of the 3 nodes in different availability zones"){: caption="Figure 1.
 Schematic view of the 3 nodes in different availability zones" caption-side="bottom"}